shersinghgola0001/ssgola0001/README.md

 - 👋 Hi, I’m Shersingh Gola
 - 👀 I’m interested in Web development.
-- 🌱 I’m currently learning Web designing and Python
+- 🌱 I’m currently learning Web designing.
 - 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me mail me @ ssgola0001@gmail.com OR ring me @ 9315383547.
+- 📫 How to reach me mail me @ ssgola0001@gmail.com OR ring me @ +919315383547.

 <!---
 ssgola0001/ssgola0001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.